Creating a comfortable place to sleep requires certain investments, and the purchase of a quality mattress is probably the main of them.

-Alas, allergens surround us constantly: dust mites, pet dander, our own sweat and other organic particles that promote the growth of different microorganisms inside the mattress can cause asthma-like symptoms or rashes on the body.
+Alas, allergens surround us constantly: dust mites, pet dander, our own sweat and other organic particles that promote the growth of different microorganisms inside the mattress can cause asthma-like symptoms, stuffy nose, rashes on the body, or itching (1).

 Therefore, to improve the quality of life — and not to wake up with watery eyes and a stuffy nose every morning — a good waterproof mattress protector is a reasonable investment.